marsebalv/marsebalv.github.io/content/home/experience.md

     location: Buenos Aires
     date_start: '2011-04-01'
     date_end: '2016-03-31'
-    description: I worked under the supervision of Dr. Carolina Vera in the thesis "A study on the sources of intraseasonal variability in South America. "
+    description: I worked under the supervision of Dr. Carolina Vera in the thesis "A study on the sources of intraseasonal variability in South America".
 ---